 Around Christmas days, they found a significant increase in commodity prices, more prominent after 2004:

 “One of the most compelling pieces of evidence for the existence of market inefficiency is the seasonality of returns around Christmas.
 As results indicates, commodities follow this trend and in fact confirm the hypothesis that the positive sentiment associated with Christmas will be accompanied by an increase in commodity prices.
 Note that the stock market is closed on Christmas itself, so the response in returns is captured on the first trading day after Christmas.

 In fact, during the full sample period, each of the metals studied here (excluding natural gas) is accompanied by positive returns on the first trading day after Christmas.
-Looking at each sub-period, one can see that the positive sentiment that prevails around holidays (Qadan and Aharon, 2018) is more prominent in the period of the financialization of commodities.
+Looking at each sub-period, one can see that the positive sentiment that prevails around holidays (Qadan and Aharon, 2018) is more prominent in the period of the financialization of commodities (P2, post 2004).

 The sign test results reported provide strong support for our story as evidenced in the large ratios reported on the days before and after Christmas.
 These findings suggest that the precious metals market is generally inefficient because it consistently yields significant positive returns around this holiday period.”